Hypnosis & hypnobirthing FAQs...

 Do I need any other books or resources?

-No, this is a full hypnobirthing course and everything you need is provided for you.
+No, this is a full hypnobirthing course so everything you need is provided for you.
 Whilst the various brands have more in common than differences, there's a risk of overload or confusion.
-For general birth book recommendations check out anything by Milli Hill, Rebecca Schiller, Ina May Gaskin, Janet Balaskas, Pam England and Michel Odent.
+For general birth books check out anything by Milli Hill, Rebecca Schiller, Ina May Gaskin, Janet Balaskas, Pam England and Michel Odent.

 Can you teach this course at our home?

 Yes!
-I can visit for private, personalised workshops anywhere in the world, see hypnobirthing classes
+I'm based in Cornwall and regularly visit Norfolk too, but (subject to availability and expenses) I can visit for private, personalised workshops anywhere in the world - see hypnobirthing classes

 Can you be our birth doula?